Nfpa 70e Was Originally Developed At Osha's Request To Address

 • Using appropriate PPE.

-5. Training and Qualification Program: A comprehensive training program should be developed and implemented to ensure that all employees who work with or near electricity are properly trained and qualified.
+5. Training and Qualification Program: A comprehensive training program should be developed and implemented to confirm that all employees who work with or near electricity are properly trained and qualified.
 This training should cover:

 • Electrical hazards and risks.